IT Governance Frequently Asked Questions

 - How are technology purchases monitored for compliance with IT Governance procedures?

 Purchasing and Business Services reviews requested and completed purchases for compliance with IT Governance procedures.
 In addition, VP approval is currently required for purchases that are $500 or more, which is well below the spending threshold that would require IT Governance involvement (see the criteria).
 In addition, the VPs are members of the IT Governance Council.
-Procurements that do not conform to IT Governance procedures will be referred to the IT Governance Owner.
+Procurements that do not conform to IT Governance procedures will be referred to the IT Governance Council.

 - Who can submit IT-related ideas or pre-proposals?